lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 ### FINAL THOUGHTS

 Overall I felt that interview went well.
 Like I1 was very friendly, he was mostly smiling.
 For example at the end he asked me if I have applied at other places, I told him that I applied to IIT-B, then he asked which one I will prefer.
 I told him that I will prefer iisc, then he with a smile asked "All your statements are true ?"
 (I guess he was also hinting that I wanted to PhD, but then opting for Mtech Research and all the statements I made about choosing Mtech Research over PhD.).
+I just smiled (felt like he was just pulling my leg).
 Also in terms of experience, I also felt very good (kind of positive vibe) while giving the interview.
 I felt that professors and I were in good sync.
 Just after the end, I was confident about my performance and thought I will get selected.

 On 18th May morning (same day writing this blog), they published the provisonal list in the website and I was not in the list.
 To be honest, I was really sad, don't know what went wrong.
 Even now, I feel that my interview went well, I understand that it was not perfect but it was good.
 There were some places that professor had to give hints (like in question of eigenvalues), but I didn't see that as very bad sign (may be because of this they didn't select but not sure though).
 I felt that I should write an email asking for what was the reason and all that, but at the end didn't write it.
 (To be honest, it will not change anything.)